decentralized-identity/sidetree/docs/spec/file-structures.md

 ```
 :::

+Any unknown properties in this file not defined by this specification or specifically permitted by the implementer, ****MUST**** result in an invalidation of the entire file.

-In this version of the protocol, Provisional Proof Files are constructed as follows:
+In this version of the protocol, [Provisional Proof Files](#provisional-proof-file) are constructed as follows:

 1. The Provisional Proof File ****MUST**** include an `operations` property, and its value ****MUST**** be an object containing cryptographic proof entries for any Recovery and Deactivate operations to be included in a batch.
 Include the Proof Entries as follows:
     - If there are any [Update](#update) entries to be included: